empriselab/RCareWorld/docs/submission.rst

       pip install "evalai"

-   First, visit the participate page `https://eval.ai/web/challenges/challenge-page/2351/participate <https://eval.ai/web/challenges/challenge-page/2351/participate>`__ to log in, then visit the `submission page <https://eval.ai/web/challenges/challenge-page/2351/submission>`_ and follow the instructions to submit your code.
+   First, visit the participate page `participate page <https://eval.ai/web/challenges/challenge-page/2351/participate>`__ to log in, then visit the `submission page <https://eval.ai/web/challenges/challenge-page/2351/submission>`_ and follow the instructions to submit your code.

    Each person's token and submission command will differ, so copy the command from the webpage to submit.